Alex Kirilloff Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 28th in the league with a collective 7.6 strikeouts per nine innings.
+- The pitching staff for the Guardians has a collective 7.7 K/9, the third-worst in MLB.

-- The Guardians' 3.93 team ERA ranks 10th among all league pitching staffs.
+- The Guardians have a 3.89 team ERA that ranks 10th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.